Harry Horse

-Richard Horne (9 May 1960, Coventry – c.10 January 2007, Papil, West Burra), better known by the pen name Harry Horse, was an English author, illustrator and political cartoonist.
+Richard Horne (9 May 1960, Coventry – c.10 January 2007, Papil, West Burra), better known by the pen name Harry Horse, was a British author, illustrator and political cartoonist.
 He was also known as lead singer of the band Swamptrash.
 Born and raised in Coventry, Warwickshire, he moved to Edinburgh in 1978, where he adopted his pen name.

 Works

 Books

 His first book, Ogopogo, My Journey with the Loch Ness Monster, was published in 1983.
 He also wrote The Last... series of books; this included The Last Polar Bears, which was adapted into a 30-minute cartoon for CITV and a touring theatre production for the National Theatre of Scotland, and The Last Castaways, which won the Nestlé Smarties Book Prize.

 Political cartoons

 From 1987 to 1992 Horne was a political cartoonist for Scotland on Sunday and The Scotsman; he also drew until his death in 2007 for the Sunday Herald newspapers.
 His illustrations also appeared regularly in The Observer and The Independent newspapers.